FiatDemise/monero-for-all-brochure/NGN/translation-english.md

 ---

-Be part of the revolution
+Be part of the monetary revolution

-Take the first step today!

-With Monero, you are not only a trader, but also a pioneer in the new era of digital commerce.
-It's not just a question of technology, but also of trust, community and the future.
+With Monero, you can be more than a trader or buyer.
+Seize the opportunity to take full control over your money and become your own bank.
+You can take the first steps today and be a pioneer in the new era of digital commerce!

 # Page 2